Scroll to Continue

 USS Arizona Memorial

-At 8:06 a.m. on December 7th, 1941, the USS Arizona was hit by a 1,760-pound armor-piercing bomb, which ignited its forward ammunition magazine.
+The site of the most devastating loss of life, the USS Arizona was hit by a 1,760-pound armor-piercing bomb at 8:06 a.m. on December 7, 1941.
 The catastrophic explosion that resulted sank this massive battleship in nine minutes, killing 1,177 crewmen.

 Battleship Missouri Memorial

-General Macarthur accepted the unconditional Japanese surrender that ended WWII on September 2, 1945 on the Surrender Deck of the Battleship Missouri Memorial.
-Now located at Pearl Harbor’s historic Battleship Row, the massive “Mighty Mo” is a living museum, with exhibits spanning three wars and five decades of service.
+General Macarthur accepted the unconditional Japanese surrender that ended World War II on September 2, 1945, on the Surrender Deck of the Battleship Missouri.
+Now located at Pearl Harbor’s Battleship Row, the massive “Mighty Mo” is a living museum, with exhibits spanning three wars and five decades of service.

-Explore the decks of this 60,000-ton Battleship, three football fields long and twenty stories tall.
+Explore the decks of this 60,000-ton battleship, three football fields long and 20 stories tall.
 Stand on the Surrender Deck and view the documents that ended the war.
 Take a tour and get special access to restricted areas.
-You won’t want to miss the ship’s most stunning feature: towering 16-inch guns that could fire a 2,700-pound shell 23 miles.
-Learn more about the Battleship Missouri Memorial.
+Don’t miss the ship’s most stunning feature: towering 16-inch guns that could fire a 2,700-pound shell 23 miles.

 USS Bowfin Submarine Museum & Park